hofstede-matheus/teamway-test-work-planning-service/README.md

 ## Infra

 The app Docker image is built using Google Cloud Build and deployed to Cloud Run.
+Serverless was chosen because this is a simple teste project, but in a real-world project Kubernates Engine could be used.
 <br>
 In the dev environment, the databases are initialized using the docker-compose file.
 <br>